 IntraHealth International and UNICEF

-mHero is a two-way, mobile phone-based communication system that uses basic text messaging, or SMS, to connect ministries of health, health workers, and community health workers.
+mHero is a mobile phone based communication system that uses two-way, basic text messaging to connect to ministry of health and health workers.

 West Africa: Guinea, Liberia, Sierra Leone, Mali

 mHero is free to use.
 The biggest cost associated with implementing this product is capacity building within ministries of health to ensure that it can be effectively situated within the existing program.
 One typical expense for building capacity within ministry is the addition of a salaried staff member to maintain the program.Interview with representative